We welcome a wide range of academic visitors each year. Please make sure you keep up to date with Covid-19 information related to any potential visit.

-For visits to the University of Edinburgh, School of Social and Political Science for over a month in duration, you will need to have Visitor status.
-In order to be considered, you must first identify and contact an academic within the School who will support and sponsor your application.
+For visits to the University of Edinburgh's School of Social and Political Science that will require access to our resources, you will need to have Visitor status.
+To be considered, you must first identify and contact an academic within the School who will support and sponsor your application.
 We cannot consider your application unless you are successful in finding an academic within the School to facilitate the visit.

-Please note that academic visitors to the School are self-funded; the School does not offer any financial support.
-Visitors who are not nationals of the European Economic Area (EEA) need to explore the VISA implications of their visit at https://www.gov.uk/browse/visas-immigration.
+Please note that academic visitors to the School are self funded; the School does not offer any financial support.
 We are not able to offer advice regarding visas or other aspects of spending time living in Edinburgh.

-If the academic member of staff wishes to go ahead with the application, you will need to complete the form (attached here) and supply a short (2-page) CV and submit to the host academic member of staff.
-Applications will be considered by the Subject Area and School Office and you will be contacted directly by your host if you are successful.
+If the academic member of staff wants to go ahead with the application, you will need to complete a nomination form, supply a short (two-page) CV and submit to the host academic member of staff.
+Applications will be considered by the subject area and School Office, and you will be contacted directly by your host if you are successful.

 Expectations and arrangements

 If we do accept you, you can expect that normally we will provide you with:

 - full access to library resources including e-resources

 - full access to IT facilities, using a login and password

 - induction and orientation when you arrive, including health and safety

 - a research mentor (your host academic) who will act as your main point of contact for planning your visit and throughout your time with us, and whom you can expect to see regularly for discussion